SCHOOL NURSES: Best Strategies for Success During School Medical Emergencies

 - Auscultation skills to assess respiratory emergencies … A review and what’s new in assessing common medical conditions which could become emergent

 - Current technology, new medications, and treatments for a modern response to school emergencies-be prepared with the latest knowledge in these areas

 - Trends in access to first aid equipment including AEDS and stock medications.
 Stock it or Regret it

 - Effective ways to support students with mental health concerns … Elicit information to determine response … Interview with questions that involve student participation and timely interventions

 - Discover community liaisons with medical groups and foundations that can add to your knowledge and training resources … Make professional “best friends” with invested groups in the community

-- Makeovers for you and your office with laughter, lunch and a brighter office space … School nursing can be stressful and we need to be healthy to help others
+- Makeovers for you and your office with laughter, free posters, calming strategies, and a brighter office space … School nursing can be stressful and we need to be healthy to help others

 A Message From Your Seminar Leader